software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 {: .important-title }

-> Exercise 18
+> Exercise 21
 >
-> Write a usage guide on _how to start your application_ to the `README.md` file.
+> Write a usage guide on _how to start the backend application_ to the `README.md` file.
 Add it under a "Usage guide" subheading.
 Also, mention the required Java version for the project.
 For the sake of readability code and command text is commonly highlighted (like in the example above).
 [Here's](https://markdownguide.offshoot.io/basic-syntax/#code) how that is done in Markdown.
 >
 > You can assume that the reader of the `README.md` file is a software developer who knows how to use a command-line interface, the basic Git commands and install the required Java version.

 ## GitHub release

-Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the sprint, we should _release_ it for the users.
+Once the GitHub repository's main branch has a working version of the application with the desired features at the end of the Sprint, we should _release_ it for the users.
 [GitHub release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository) is a way to "freeze" the source code of a project at certain point of the commit history and to provide users a working version of the application.

 Usually a new version of an application is released at the end of each Sprint.
 When we create a new release at the end of each Sprint, we will create a _release history_ for the project.
 Users can easily browse and download the source code of different versions of the application by going through the release history.